Regulations we follow

 Compliance hub

-Before a listing appears on SkyFuns, we document that it complies with Commission Regulation (EU) No 965/2012 on Air Operations, Part-NCO requirements cost-share flying.
+Before a listing appears on SkyFuns, we review that it aligns with Commission Regulation (EU) No 965/2012 on Air Operations and Part-NCO cost-sharing requirements.

 Workflow

-Here's how our compliance desk validates each step before a passenger ever boards.
+Here is how the compliance workflow supports each step before a passenger ever boards.

-Pilots submit licences and medicals.
-Documents are uploaded and managed for tracking and safety purposes.
-Pilots are entirely responsible for submiting and maintaining valid and current licenses/ratings/certifications.
+Pilots submit licenses and medical certificates.
+Documents are uploaded for tracking and verification.
+Pilots remain responsible for maintaining valid and current licenses, ratings, and certifications.

 Within 24 hours of departure, you should confirm the flight with your passenger(s) regarding weather, operational issues and mass and balance planning.

-With everything reviewd and clear skies ahead, it is now the moment to give your passenger a pleasant and memorable flight. .
+With everything reviewed and clear skies ahead, it is time to provide passengers with a safe and memorable flight.

 Evidence toolkit